Entering the United Kingdom’s coffee market

 The highlights for these requirements are given below, specified for the British market where relevant.

-Legal and non-legal requirements you must comply with
+Legal and non-legal requirements

 You must follow the European Union legal requirements applicable to coffee.
 These rules mainly deal with food safety, where traceability and hygiene are the most important themes.
 Special attention should be given to specific sources of contamination, namely: